-As a contractor, you probably know that insurance is an essential part of your business.
+As an independent contractor, you probably know that insurance is an essential part of your business.
 The term insurance, however, is actually quite broad.
 That’s because there are many different types of insurance policies you can get, each for different business needs.
 The key for you is understanding independent contractor insurance requirements, as well as recommendations.
 Let’s begin.

 Understanding Contractor Insurance Requirements